Watertown Expos: History

-The Expos were preceded by the Watertown Cubs, who played as members of the Class D level Dakota League in 1921 and 1922 and South Dakota League in 1923.
-They were followed by the Watertown Lake Sox, who played in the collegiate summer minor league Basin League from 1954 to 1962.
-The Expos played in Watertown, beginning in 1970, as members of the Class A level Northern League.
+The Expos were preceded by the Watertown Cubs, who played as members of the Class D level Dakota League in 1921 and 1922 and South Dakota League in 1923; and also by the Watertown Lake Sox, who played in the collegiate summer Basin League from 1954 to 1962.

+The Watertown Expos previously played as the Winnipeg Goldeyes in 1969, but were purchased and moved by the Montreal Expos to Watertown when Montreal moved their AAA affiliate, the Buffalo Bisons, to Winnipeg.
+Watertown's first game as members of the Class A level Northern League came only two weeks after the team was established there.

 The Watertown Expos were minor league affiliates of the Montreal Expos and adopted the corresponding moniker.
 When the Northern League folded after the 1971 season, the four remaining teams were the Aberdeen Pheasants, Sioux Falls Packers, St. Cloud Rox, and Watertown Expos.

 The Watertown Expos finished in 4th place in both their seasons of play.
 In 1970, the team ended the season with a record of 32–38, finishing 16.5 games behind the 1st place Duluth-Superior Dukes, playing under manager Bobby Malkmus in the six–team league.
 In 1971, Watertown ended the 1971 season with a 30–40 record under manager Bob Oldis.
 In their final season of play, Watertown finished 12.0 games behind the 1st place St. Cloud Rox in the four–team league.

 Watertown, South Dakota has not hosted another minor league team.